 The role of the SID is to be:

-The Company has two standing Board committees.
-They are: Audit and Remuneration and Nomination.
+The Company has three standing Board committees.
+They are: Audit, Remuneration and Nomination.
 The Terms of Reference for these Committees are on the Company website.

 Matters reserved by the Board and the associated delegated authorities may be found on the Company website.